 Next have the group do a similar search for facts about the guy who received this letter.
-Tell your students to-

-- 1. Reread 2 Timothy 1:1-6 from your Scripture sheets. - 2.
-Circle facts about the recipient with a new symbol and different color.
+Ask them to read 2 Timothy 1:1-6 again from their Scripture sheets, marking facts about the recipient with a new symbol and a different color.